 Make a Plan

-Meditation is a simple way to lower stress that you can do anywhere, at any time.
-Begin with a simple technique such as deep breathing, do a guided meditation (find these on YouTube), or repeat a mantra.
+Meditation is a simple way to lower stress that you can do anywhere and at any time.5 Begin with a simple technique such as deep breathing, do a guided meditation (find these on YouTube), or repeat a mantra.

-Aromatherapy is the use of aromatic essential oils to improve one's physical and emotional well-being.
-Lavender, lemon, jasmine, bergamot, and ylang-ylang are all reported to lower stress and anxiety.
+Aromatherapy is the use of essential oils to improve one's physical and emotional well-being.
+Lavender, lemon, clary sage, jasmine, bergamot, and ylang ylang are reported to lower stress and anxiety.6

 If Stress Gets Too High

 Everybody needs help from time to time.
-If you’re experiencing depression or anxiety, if you're unable to sleep or enjoy life, or if you're turning to alcohol or drugs to cope with stress, it's time to ask for help.
+If you’re experiencing depression or anxiety, struggling to sleep or enjoy life, or finding yourself turning to alcohol or drugs to cope with stress, it's time to ask for help.
 Reach out to: